ojitha/ojitha.github.io/notes/powershell.md

 ```bash
 aws s3 ls
 ```
-this command will prompt to enter the MFA code
+this command will prompt to enter the MFA code.
+As a result you should be able to see the list of available s3 buckets.

 3. run the Jupyter notebooks: